dpavlos/elkarmor/doc/configuration/general.md

 ## Elasticsearch

-To configure how the proxy should access Elasticsearch, define a section called `elasticsearch` which accepts the following options:
+To configure how ELK Armor should access Elasticsearch, define a section called `elasticsearch` which accepts the following options:

 ````